 Some scholars, like Robert Brain, stress the psychological importance of rites of passage.
-According to the psychological approach, all people have a psychic need to have the support of ritual at transitions in their lives.
+According to the psychological approach, all people have a psychological need to have the support of ritual at transitions in their lives.
 Brain asserts that Western societies do not have initiation at puberty, instead of ritual, we have disturbed teenagers and infantile adults.
-At the age of eighteen teenagers are magically converted into adults.9 Brain is, however, wrong in assuming that Western culture does not have any rites of passage.
+At the age of eighteen teenagers are magically converted into adults.9 The brain is, however, wrong in assuming that Western culture does not have any rites of passage.
 Besides the religious rites of passage—such as practised in the Catholic Church—there are numerous examples rites of passage in Western secular culture.
-The rites may be less ceremonial and without the intent of actually being an initiation, but the psychological drive is still apparent.
+The rituals may be less ceremonial and without the intent of actually being an initiation, but the psychological drive is still apparent.
 Examples of secular rites of passage are birthdays—especially the 21st—marriages and also funerals.
 The most noticeable difference between the secular rituals and examples from other cultures is the intent of the activity.

 Written for the Open Learning Australia course Myth, Ritual & the Sacred. ↩

 Moore and N. Habel, On religion related to education, (Adelaide: SACAE, 1982), p.
 204. ↩

 Normal Habel, Michael O’Donoghue, and Marion Maddox, Myth, ritual and the sacred.
 Introducing the phenomena of religion, (Underdale: University of South Australia, 1993). ↩